suosi-inc/go-demo-cmd/README.md

 # go-demo-cmd

-go-demo-cmd is a demo with cmd app.
+go-demo-cmd is a demo with very simple cmd app, contains only config and log.

 ## Build & Run